 If you find yourself in the massive Centro Commerciale shopping mall on via Romairone 10, then this is a great little place for an excellent cheap Cappuccino (€1.17) – one of the cheapest so far.

 Like most bars in Italy, it’s common to stand whilst having your espresso shot (€1).

 Whilst in Genoa, you must try the famous Pesto a la Genovese.
 After all, this is where Pesto was born and it is deliciously excellent.
 Buy a jar or two to take home – it’s sold everywhere.

 Other shops of interest

-For excellent Italian leather trekking boots for €95 (other cheaper Chinese options on sale).
-This shop is rammed with all sorts of shoes.
+For excellent Italian leather trekking boots (€95 – other cheaper Chinese options on sale) stop at via Soziglia 78/80R.
+This shop is overflowing with all types of shoes.

 Along Genova Via P E Bensa 36/38, this shop offers great shoes for men and women.
 The shop is bustling with locals.
 Picked up Italian made leather boots for around €67 but there are cheaper Chinese-made, if you’re interested.

 On Piazza Banchi 15R, you’ll find this small rammed full hardware shop with barely an isle big enough for a mouse to scurry through.
 Although this shop sells most things and is that packed with locals that you need to take a number to be served.